Frequently Asked Questions

 What is the Student Payment and Disclosure Agreement, and why do I need it?

-The Student Payment and Disclosure Agreement is an enrollment requirement as well as a requirement of the Federal Truth-in-Lending Act for all incoming students, both freshman and transfer students.
+The Student Payment and Disclosure Agreement is an enrollment requirement as well as a requirement of the Federal Truth-in-Lending Act for all incoming students, both undergraduate and graduate students.
 Furthermore, enrollment requirements will not be completed until such time as the Student Payment and Disclosure Statement is completed and returned, without exception.
 In short, students are granted open charging privileges, and the Payment and Disclosure Statement outlines the student's rights as a borrower, as well as the College's rights as a lender.
 The Payment and Disclosure Statement states that the student will assume responsibility for charges accrued during his/her time at St. Norbert College.

 What if I received my first tuition statement and my loan is not listed as part of my financial aid?